live-clones/recalbox/TESTING.md

 ## [NEXT]
 - [ ] Test standalone mupen64plus on rpi and odroidxu4 boards (#1712)
 - [ ] Test libretro-parallel-n64 with default conf on rpi and odroidxu4 boards (#1712)
+- [ ] Test mupen64plus rice with default conf on odroidgo2 and odroidxu4 boards (#1712)

 ## [7.2.2-Beta2]
 - [ ] Test upgrade from stock 7.2.1 to 7.2.2 on XU4 (#1734)